ifroz/ifroz-di/README.md

 });
 ````

-Then you can use them se
+Then you can use them like this:

 ```javascript
 di.get('multiplyBy', 'byTwo')(10) === 20